DRMacIver/docs/thinking/becoming-effective/index.markdown

 A mental model is essentially an algorithm you can run in your brain that lets you put in actions as inputs and get outcomes as outputs.

-They can be implicit or explicit (note: This is my terminology and is probably non-standard): An implicit mental model is essentially one that you can run without going through all the steps.
+They can be implicit or explicit: An implicit mental model is essentially one that you can run without going through all the steps.
 You don’t need to be able to describe the model explicitly, you just know the answer.
 Essentially what most people mean when they say something is intuitive is “I have an implicit mental model for how this works”.
 You’re essentially pretty comfortable working with anything you have an implicit mental model for and can probably get things done with it pretty readily.

 Explicit mental models are more work.
 You have to think through the steps linearly and laboriously in order to get the answer.
 But they’ve got a lot of benefits too: